 College (an exchange program at Columbia University and the Juilliard School) gave me the opportunity to branch out and evolve my musical experience beyond classical music.
-A friend asked me if I could compose, knowing I played piano – that was my first experience writing music for an indie video game.
+A friend asked me if I could compose, knowing I played piano – that was my first experience writing music for an indie video game, especially since I’ve only ever had experience with playing cash app games to win real money on my phone.
 I then co-founded Columbia Pops, Columbia University’s first pops orchestra.
 That showed me and other students what it was like to arrange and conduct movie/game soundtracks for an ensemble that grew from 10 to 60+ instrumentalists over the years.

 Today I love writing music for podcasts, films, games, and more.
 On the piano side, I still enjoy performing every so often.